Restraining OrdersDefending the Accused with Experience & Passion

-A knowing violation of a restraining order constitutes a class 2 misdemeanor for first offenders.
+A knowing violation of a restraining order in Denver and Colorado constitutes a class 2 misdemeanor for first offenders.
 This may come punishable with a jail sentence ranging from 3 months to a year.
 Fines for first offenses can range from $250 to $1,000.
 If you are charged with a crime while in violation of the restraining order, you will be prosecuted for the crime separately.
 If a protection order has already been established, then offenses such as stalking may be punished more severely.

 If you are out on bond, then the protection order is most likely tied to a condition of that bond.
 Further violations could result in your arrest and/or forfeiture of the bond.
 Criminal charges may also result from a violation of bail bonds.

 Second and subsequent convictions for violating a restraining order can be upgraded to class 1 misdemeanors with “an extraordinary risk of harm to society,” potentially resulting in an additional 6 months jail sentence.

 If you have questions about your legal rights, call us at (720) 408-7130 to speak with an experienced Denver restraining order lawyer.

 What is Considered a Violation of a Restraining Order?

 Sometimes courts will issue restraining orders with little to no regard for the arguments and claims from both the restrained party and the protected party.
 Because the parties involved may have little say as to the effect and imposition of a restraining order, a protected party might unwittingly induce the restrained party into violating the order under the mistaken belief that the court will lift it.